-Giving a meaningful, moving eulogy can be a nerve-wracking situation for even the most accomplished public speaker, but it need not be.
+Giving a meaningful eulogy, or writing an obituary, can be a nerve-wracking situation for even the most accomplished public speaker, but it need not be.
 How can you summarize somebody’s life in a few short minutes, while being both somber and funny at the same time?
 Writing and delivering a eulogy is a therapeutic tool to help deal with your grief, and being chosen to give a eulogy is an honour and should be treated that way.
 Here are some tips for writing and delivering an eloquent and memorable eulogy.

 - Gather information.
 Talk with family members, close friends and co-workers to get important information on the deceased.
-Some important information to include in the eulogy is the person's family and other close relationships, their education/career, hobbies or special interests, places the person lived or travelled to, and any special accomplishments they've had.
+Some important information to include in the eulogy is the person's family and other close relationships, their education/career, hobbies or special interests, places the person lived or traveled too, and any special accomplishments they had.

 - Organize your thoughts.
 Jot down your ideas by whatever means are most comfortable and familiar to you.
 Create an outline of your speech, and fill in the information that you gathered about the person.

 - Write it down.
-This is not a toast at a wedding where you can make off the cuff remarks, and you should not adlib a eulogy.
+This is not a toast at a wedding where you can make off the cuff remarks, and you should not ad lib a eulogy.
 Writing it all down allows you to include and remember every detail you wanted in your eulogy.
-When you bring a copy your eulogy to the podium make sure it is easy to read, print it out in a large font, or if it is hand-written leave a few spaces between the lines.
-Keep in mind your time constraints, it’s best to keep things on the short side, especially if there are other speakers.
+When you bring a copy of your eulogy to the podium, make sure it is easy to read.
+Print it out in a large font or, if it is hand-written, leave a few spaces between the lines.
+Keep in mind the length of your eulogy; it’s best to keep things on the short side, especially if there are other speakers.

 - Don’t be afraid to show emotion.
-A funeral is an extremely emotional event, nobody expects you not to shed a few tears.
-However, if you feel that you will be too strongly overcome by your emotions, have a back-up plan in place where someone you trust can deliver the eulogy for you.
-Give them a copy well in advance if you feel this could be an issue.
+Funerals are an extremely emotional event.
+Nobody expects you not to shed a few tears.
+However, if you feel that you will be too strongly overcome by your emotions, have a back-up plan in place to have someone you trust deliver the eulogy for you.
+Give them a copy well in advance if you feel this may be the case.

 - Have a glass of water as well as tissues handy.

 Writing an obituary is a difficult and emotional task.
-The staff at the funeral home can provide you with a written copy of the obituary template, and assist you in creating a respectful and meaningful obituary.
-First, you will need to gather information from family and friends of the deceased about their childhood, education, career and hobbies and interests.
-Using the template will help make the process easier and will ensure you write a properly structured obituary.
+First, you will need to gather information from family and friends of the deceased about their childhood, education, career, hobbies and interests.
+As well, speak to the funeral home to receive any important information on the date, time and location of any funeral service, or other funeral related events.
+Using the template below will help make the process easier, and will ensure that you write a properly structured obituary.

 Instructions: Replace all items in ITALICS below with the appropriate information.